Without clear provisions in a shareholder agreement or articles, many minority shareholders are surprised to find out that rights can be very limited.

 Find out more about Alex Kennedy.

-The most common way minority shareholders find their interests prejudiced by a majority shareholder is where the majority shareholders also have control at board level.
+Unfair prejudice typically arises where 1 or more, minority shareholders find their interests prejudiced by a majority shareholder, commonly where the majority shareholders also have control at board level.

-This level of control by the majority can result in the company being run purely for the advantage of the majority and to the disadvantage of the minority.
-Where a court finds that a company’s conduct has prejudiced the position of shareholders, it is likely to order that the other shareholder’s purchase the claimant’s shares for fair value.
+This level of control (and often failure to enhance basic company law minority shareholder rights with a shareholder agreement and/or suitable amendments to the company’s articles of association) can result in the company being run purely for the advantage of the majority shareholder and to the disadvantage of minority shareholders.
+Where a court finds that a company’s conduct has prejudiced the position of shareholders, a common outcome is an order that the other shareholder’s purchase the claimant’s shares for fair value.

-There are many warning signs that a company is unfairly prejudicing its shareholders, but examples we see a lot are:-
+There are many warning signs that a company is unfairly prejudicing its shareholders, but claims often fall within 2 categories, which sometimes overlap :-

-- Manipulation of company finances or assets – this can range from directors paying themselves bonuses whilst refusing shareholder dividends, inappropriate use of company assets for the director’s own benefit, diversion of business to other businesses or further dilution of the minority shareholders value by for example issuing preference shares.
+- Manipulation of company finances or assets – this can range from directors paying themselves bonuses whilst refusing shareholder dividends to inappropriate use of company assets for the director’s own benefit, diversion of business to other businesses and/or dilution of the minority shareholders value by for example issuing preference shares.

 - Withholding information – what often makes minority shareholders suspicious in the first instance is where they are refused access to company records or accounts.
 If there is no shareholder agreement giving shareholders rights to information, or the articles of association have not been amended to include such rights, the directors have a virtual monopoly on information.
 The inability to find out exactly what is going on makes the prospect of claiming unfair prejudice more difficult and risky.